Author Jen McVeity provides her winning formula to helping kids learn to craft a narrative structure in their storytelling.

-The simple pattern to creating a great narrative is not a ‘Formula’, but it is a structure.
+The simple pattern to creating a great narrative is not a ‘formula’, but rather, more like a structure.

 The job of the first paragraph is to make your readers want to know more.
 Therefore you start with large impact (think James Bond where the opening scene is massive action – chasing, shooting and dying) or at a Moment of Change (the discovery of a diary, the start of a divorce).